 I highly recommend this birdwatching and photography tour through Carara National Park.
 The tour includes transportation from any hotel, hostel, or Airbnb around Jaco.
 Then you’ll spend 3-4 hours with an experienced guide searching for different types of birds.

-You can expect to see somewhere between 20 to 40 different species, including the birds mentioned above.
+You can expect to see somewhere between 20 to 40 different species of birds in Costa Rica, including the birds mentioned above.
 Although I mentioned the national park above, those specifically wanting to see birds require the right equipment – and that’s what this tour provides.

 9. Hike up to El Miro

 One of the best free activities in Jaco is the hike up to El Miro.
 Located on the southern end of Jaco, El Miro is actually an abandoned hotel that was never finished.
 These days the road up to the hotel is closed so cars cannot make it to the top.
 So, lace up your shoes and enjoy the walk.